samuelmwaura/phase-0-git-basics-lab/my-repository/README.md

-This is the requisite README.md file to be created in the my-repository directory
+This is the requisite README.md file to be created in my-repository directory.